silver-general/assembly-learning/execution-events-synopsis.md

 -> yes, unless otherwisely specified

 * what's the first thing that happens when the microcontroller powers up?
--> program is loaded from FLASH to SRAM (faster reading) -> program counter goet to address 0 of program memory (SRAM)     -------------------> correct?
+-> program counter goet to address 0 of program memory (flash ROM)     -------------------> correct?

 * who takes the first instruction? whence?
--> program counter, default from first address on program memory (SRAM)
+-> program counter, default from first address on program memory (flash)